nick3633/multibitrate-video-encode/README.md

 ## Audio Input
 5.1 surround (L R C LFE Ls Rs) and stereo (L R) embedded in main video file or as a seperate file.\
 Audio duration and video duration should be the same.

+Dolby Atmos master file (BWF ADM) in .wav extension.\
+It should be synced and have the same duration with the primary audio.

 ## metadata.json Examples
 ### SDR without embedded audio